 The income limits for families of different sizes are listed in the table below.
 Earned and unearned income are counted against the income limit.
 Unearned income is counted dollar for dollar.
 Deductions are applied to earned income, so that families with limited earnings may qualify for a supplemental payment from RI Works.

 The resource limit is $1,000.
 The home in which the family lives and one car per adult household member is not counted (to maximum of two).

 How to Apply

 Families are recertified for RI Works every 6 months.
-The parent is notified of an appointment with the eligibility worker by mail.
-Parents may also need to meet more frequently with the social caseworker to modify their employment plan.
+The parent is notified of the recertification appointment with the eligibility worker by mail.

 Applicants denied RI Works and recipients who are notified that benefits will be reduced or terminated can request a hearing within 30 days of the date on the notice.
 If a hearing is requested within 10 days of the notice of benefit termination or reduction benefits can continue until a hearing decision is reached.
 If the parent loses the hearing, benefits must be repaid.